Seriously? You want to hear about ME? Well, okay, but I hope your Coke is loaded with caffeine.

 Fortunately, I have a very supportive husband and two kids who don't remember a time when Mom didn't write.
 We live in the Midwest, where the weather has an imagination of its own.

-I now offer editing and proofreading services.
-Email me at MKBooksEditing (at) gmail (dot) com for more information.
+I also offer editing and proofreading services.
+Email me at MKBooksEditing (at) gmail (dot) com or visit my editing website for more information

 "The Wedding Rescue is a full bodied romance filled with a lot of emotional layers."